JiaqiXue98/Multi-Intent-Prediction-Based-on-EMG-/README.md

 We have designed this work for continuous multi-intent prediction.

 # File Description
-Testing set including 5 trails for subject5 is placed in './Dada/'.
+Testing set including 5 trails for subject 5 is placed in './Dada/'.

 The trained model is saved in './Model/'.